ziw224/hack-for-health-2024/README.md

 ## Introduction

-Lehigh Hack for Health 2024 is dedicated to addressing the critical issue of mental health among students at Lehigh University.
-Our innovative solution is an anonymous location-based map service designed to connect individuals facing similar mental health challenges.
-By fostering a supportive community where students can openly share and connect without the fear of stigma, we aim to create a safe space that promotes mental well-being.
+Lehigh Hack for Health 2024 is dedicated to designing a technology-based solution aimed at tackling specific issues within the broad spectrum of the healthcare field.
+The challenges to be tackled include nutrition, accessibility, social health, active lifestyle, mental health, patient care, and more. **Our innovative solution is an anonymous location-based map service designed to connect individuals facing similar mental health challenges.** By fostering a supportive community where students can openly share and connect without fear of stigma, we aim to create a safe space that promotes mental well-being.

 <img src="./public/homepage.png" width=100%/>